Free Long Term Camping in Southern California

-Effectively a parking lot with an access to the Pacific Crest Trail, this is a large, flat, dirt area where camping is permitted.
-It’s great if you enjoy hiking, but still a good place to park your RV and set up camp for a while.
+Effectively a parking lot with access to the Pacific Crest Trail, Scissors Crossing is a large, flat, dirt area located inside Anza Borrego Desert State Park.
+Many people use this as an overnight parking site, while others use it for camping.
 Many campers returning home from Ocotillo Wells will park here for the night and leave the next morning.
+Full time boondockers wanting relative proximity to San Diego and Temecula may find this area advantageous.
 It’s elevated about 8 to 10 feet up from the road, giving you just enough height to get an extra bar of cellphone signal.
 It remains relatively peaceful, and just a 30 minute drive from Julian and Borrego Springs.

 Scissors Crossing, Anza Borrego Desert State Park

 Anza Borrego Desert State Park is perhaps the only park within the California State Parks system to offer free boondocking up to 30 days in a 12 month period.
 Scissors Crossing happens to be located inside park boundaries, right on a convenient intersection of Highway 78 and County Road S2.

 It’s most commonly known as a parking lot for day hikers looking for an afternoon along Pacific Crest Trail.
 But it’s also open for camping and overnight parking.

 What makes Scissors Crossing advantageous is that it offers proximity to Julian, a popular tourist attraction, as well as Borrego Springs, a destination for desert hikers and bicyclists.
 But it also offers a relatively close distance (albeit an hour’s drive) to San Diego, Temecula, and Riverside.
 If you need to be close to those big cities, and also need a place to boondock, you probably won’t find anything closer than Scissors Crossing.